Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 Cognitive behavioral therapy (CBT) is a form of psychological treatment that focuses on changing unhelpful thoughts, beliefs, and behaviors.
 It is based on the concept that our thoughts, emotions, and actions are interconnected.
 Negative thoughts and feelings can trap us in a vicious cycle, influencing our behavior and emotional state.

 CBT aims to help individuals identify and challenge these negative patterns.
 By doing so, it promotes the development of healthier ways of thinking and behaving.
-Through structured sessions, individuals learn to reframe their thoughts and adopt more positive behaviors, ultimately improving their overall mental health and well-being.
+Through structured therapy sessions, individuals learn specific CBT skills to reframe their thoughts and adopt more positive behaviors, ultimately improving their overall mental health and well-being.
+CBT follows a structured therapeutic process to achieve these positive outcomes.

 What Does CBT